A Tom Evans The Groove phono amplifier repair

 It’s a funky looking unit in a very reflective black acrylic case.
 Shielding inside the unit is accomplished with pieces of unetched PCB connected to 0v.
 An unetched PCB is basically a sheet of copper that’s used as shielding.

-If need your amplifier or phono amp repaired please email me about the fault along with the model number to: orangevalleysystems@gmail.com
+If need your amplifier or phono amp repaired please email me.

 The Groove has two independent power supplies and two audio boards.
 It’s in effect two completely separate turntable phono amplifiers (one for each channel) in a single case.